 Pre-eclampsia is quite common – occurring in around five percent of pregnancies.
 By monitoring blood pressure and urine, it can usually be detected when the condition is still mild.
-This usually means it can be managed until delivery is possible.
+This usually means it can be managed until delivery is possible, usually with medication.
 There is no cure as such – other than delivering the baby.
 However, if you have moderate or severe pre-eclampsia you will be monitored more closely and may be prescribed blood pressure medication.
 However, it usually goes away several weeks after the birth.
 It may mean that your baby needs to be delivered soon after 36 weeks or even earlier.

 You are considered higher risk if you are in one or more of the following categories: